hosseinmahani/hosseinmahani.github.io/index.md

 <!-- Static Inspirational Quote Section -->
 <p style="font-style: italic; color: #555; margin: 20px 0; font-size: 1.2rem;">
-  "Success is not final, failure is not fatal: It is the courage to continue that counts."
+  "The difference between a successful person and others is not a lack of strength, not a lack of knowledge, but rather a lack of will."
-  – Winston Churchill
+  – Vince Lombardi
 </p>